 NATIONAL ODOMETER DAY

-National Odometer Day is observed each year on May 12 by learning a little bit about the odometer.
+National Odometer Day on May 12th each year provides an opportunity to learn a little bit about the odometer.

 An odometer is an instrument that indicates the distance traveled by a vehicle.
 It may be electronic, mechanical or a combination of both.
 The word odometer comes from the Greek words hodos meaning path or gateway and metron, meaning measure.
 In some countries, an odometer is called a mileometer, kilometer, or tripometer.